 It should be noted that many other dimensions, such as ethics and aesthetics, have already been suggested.
-A seventh dimension was included in the planning tool proposed here: the technological
+A seventh dimension was included in the planning tool proposed here: the technological dimension, which is present in various themes, including climate issues, which require changes in the fossil fuel energy base (OLABI et al., 2022).

-SUSTAINABILITY INDICATORS IN TOURISM: BETWEEN DESIGN AND CAPACITY
+SUSTAINABILITY INDICATORS BETWEEN DESIGN AND CAPACITY TOURISM: IN